Simplifying Speech- What Does the Research Say?

 -When using grammatically correct models, you can make them longer or shorter to suit the child without resorting to using telegraphic input to add length.
 For example, a shorter model would be “my turn” or a longer model would be “It’s my turn for the bubbles” instead of telegraphically stating “my turn bubbles” to illicit a three-word phrase.

 -SLPs should use a variety of techniques to highlight particular words or concepts such as stressing certain words by increasing the word’s length, volume, and pitch and de-emphasizing other words making them softer and shorter (e.g. OPEN the DOOR).

 Sources Cited (APA): Venker, C & Stronach S (2017) When Is Simplified too…Simple?
 The ASHA Leader, Vol. 22, 42-47.

-If you would like to talk to one of our SLP’s please contact us.
+If you would like to talk to one of our SLP’s about our Telehealth options, please contact us.